Polygon-Advocates/The-Quest/README.md

 **Ways to contribute and collect one of these:**

--   Create a new repository under the Advocates org with [**name of the project**] showcasing your expertise by building a simple smart contract or dApp using Polygon solutions like POS, zkEVM, or ID.
+-  Fork this repository and name the file "username_<any title they wish to use>" eg. johnsoncarl_deploying_your_own_erc20 and start showcasing your expertise by building a simple smart contract or dApp using Polygon solutions like POS, zkEVM, or ID.

 -  The smart contract could be a basic voting or polling system, crowdfunding platform, or any other contract of your choice.

 -  You could create a simple login system that uses Polygon's ID.

 These are some of the suggestion to what you could do, feel free to add your creative minds here, Also please make sure to submit your code to the Advocates GitHub, If you are having any difficulties creating one please contact Abix tg "**amiabix**".